-The Board of Directors of Universal Stainless held four meetings during 2007.
-During 2007, the Audit Committee held five meetings, the Compensation Committee held four meetings and the Nominating and Governance Committee held one meeting.
+The Board of Directors of Universal Stainless held four meetings during 2008.
+During 2008, the Audit Committee held five meetings, the Compensation Committee held four meetings and the Nominating and Governance Committee held two meetings.
 Each director attended at least 75% of the meetings of the Board of Directors and each Committee of which he was a member.
 The Company expects that its directors will attend annual stockholders meetings, and all directors attended our annual stockholders meeting last year.

 The Board of Directors affirmatively has determined that Messrs.
-Dunn and Toledano have no relationship with the Company other than as disclosed in this Proxy Statement and are independent under applicable Nasdaq rules.
-Mr. Komblatt is Senior Vice President and Chief Financial Officer of Triumph Group, Inc., which made purchases from the Company of approximately \$47,000 in 2007 and will make an estimated \$35,000 of purchases in 2008.
-The Board of Directors determined that Mr. Komblatt's relationship is immaterial because of the relatively small amount of purchases involved, as well as the fact that Mr. Komblatt did not receive any direct benefits from Triumph's ordinary course business transactions with the Company.
+Ayers, Dunn and Toledano have no relationship with the Company other than as disclosed in this Proxy Statement and are independent under applicable Nasdaq rules.
+Mr. Komblatt is Senior Vice President and Chief Financial Officer of Triumph Group, Inc., which made purchases from the Company of approximately \$53,000 in 2008 and will make an estimated \$50,000 of purchases in 2009.
+The Board of Directors determined that Mr. Komblatt's relationship is immaterial because of the relatively small amount of purchases involved, as well as the fact that Mr. Komblatt did not receive any direct benefits from Triumph's ordinary course business transactions with the Company, all of which were negotiated at arms length with Triumph and involved prevailing market prices.
 As a result, the Board of Directors concluded that this relationship would not impair Mr. Komblatt's independence and that he also is independent under applicable Nasdaq rules.